EnwinDang/RoboticsProject_1/README.md

 Vision-based localisation system for multiple robots using overhead cameras, ArUco markers, OpenCV, ROS2, and MQTT.

 > **How it works:** Two overhead cameras film the field.
 ArUco calibration markers (IDs 0–5) are placed at fixed positions to compute a homography — a pixel-to-world coordinate mapping.
 Robots carry their own ArUco markers (IDs 10+).
 Their positions are detected in real time and published to a cloud MQTT broker.
-See [`docs/architecture.md`](docs/architecture.md) for the full system design.
+See [`docs/architecture.md`](docs/architecture.md) for the architectual design.

 ---